JananChen/GGR472Lab3/README.md

 ## GGR472 Lab 3
-This repository contains resources to help students learn about using JavaScript to build a more dynamic legend, and to use HTML elements, events, and Mapbox methods for map interactivity.
+This repository contains files which create a webmap that shows points of restaurants around my walking area, along with the star ratings of the restaurants, along with a legend and a filter.

 ## Repository Contents